 Getting Baby’s Sleep Schedule on Track

 It’s important to have a regular sleep schedule for baby.
 Disruptions like travel, Daylight Savings, and illness can put it off track.
-So we’re helping here with 5 Tips for Getting Your Baby’s Sleep Schedule Back on Track
+So we’re hoping to help parents here with 5 Tips for Getting Your Baby’s Sleep Schedule Back on Track.

 It’s no secret that a good night’s sleep is important for your overall health, however, for most new parents, a quality sleep is more of a dream than a reality.
 While the beginning of Spring brings fresh flowers and longer days, it also introduces new challenges to the family sleep schedule.

 If the change in season is disrupting your family’s sleep schedule, the below tips may be just what you need to get back on track.

 In Spring, mornings become brighter and birds will start singing earlier so setting the right environment in your baby’s room will help make bedtime easier.
 Making sure your little one’s room is dark with blackout curtains will help keep baby’s sleep schedule on track.

 Combine a dark room with the optimal temperature – 20 to 22 degrees Celsius – and white noise to make sure your little one doesn’t wake up too early.

 Explore sleep training

 Research has found that sleep training babies helps them fall asleep faster and wake up less while providing benefits to the baby’s overall sleep patterns.
 Not only that but sleep training has been proven to have positive mental health impacts for new moms.
 Whether or not you choose to sleep train your baby, getting in the habit of putting them to sleep while they are still awake will help them learn to adjust quickly to any sleep pattern changes.